snotskie/ttrpg/site/src/index.md

 **🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Increase the results of your rolls using Head or Home by $+1$.

-Moreover, each character has a Lifestyle Stat, which uses a $d4$ at the start of the game to perform a Lifestyle Stat Check to perform actions related to the character's back story more than to any Basic Stat.
-This die can also be upgraded at the end of a session in the same manner as a Basic Stat.

 !!! details "DM Note: Changing Lifestyles"
     Mechanically, there is no way for a character to change their Lifestyle.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of the Lifestyle is up to you, as the best approach can vary from story to story.

+Moreover, each character has a History Stat, which follows the same rules as the Basic Stats and is used to perform actions more related to the character's back story more than to the other Basic Stats.

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's back story and list three specific skills that they have proven their ability in, such as through schooling, study, training, or so on, as well as people and groups that they interacted with or had connections to.

 ## Hero

 Characters in this game have Heros that they look up to.
-Once per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
+The first time per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
+Subsequent times gain $1$ Blessing instead.

 !!! tip "Character Creation: Step Four!"
     Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and where is their Hero up to in the world now?